raspberrypilearning/turing-test-lessons/Lesson-2/student-instructions-2.md

 ## Connecting your Raspberry Pi

-The Raspberry Pi is a barebones computer.
-It’s really pretty useless on its own.
-In order to program sounds with it, we need to connect a number of things to it:
+The Raspberry Pi is a bare bones computer.
+It’s not much use on its own.
+In order to program a chatting robot with it, we need to connect a number of things to it:

 - **An SD card**.
 This card contains the programs that can be loaded onto the Raspberry Pi in order for it to do things.
 You need to slide the card into the slot with the metal pins facing in towards the Raspberry Pi.
 The label should be visible when it is inserted.
 - **A keyboard**.
-Plug the keyboard into one of the two USB slots.
+Plug the keyboard into one of the two USB ports.
 USB stands for Universal Serial Bus.
 It’s a kind of connector for all sorts of devices.
 The keyboard will be the main tool we will use to communicate our programs to the Raspberry Pi.
 - **A mouse**.
-Plug the mouse into the other of the two USB slots.
+Plug the mouse into the other of the two USB ports.
 - **A sound splitter**.
 This is a cable that will split the audio signal two ways.
 Plug this into the audio jack on the Raspberry Pi.
 - **Headphones**.
 These will allow you to hear the sound you will produce.
 Plug these into the sound splitter.
 - **A monitor**.
 This will allow you to see the program you’re currently creating.
 Plug the HDMI connector into the Raspberry Pi’s HDMI port.
 Plug the other end of the HDMI cable into your monitor.
 You’ll want to make sure you have power to the monitor, that it’s switched on and that it’s set to view what comes in on the HDMI cable (typically the digital option).
-- **A power adapter**.
-Plug the power adapter into a socket and then the small USB connector into the Raspberry Pi.
+- **A power adaptor**.
+Plug the power adaptor into a socket and then the small USB connector into the Raspberry Pi.
 When you turn the socket switch on, you should see the Raspberry Pi flash and text should appear on the monitor.

 ## Logging In